Ralph Loop: Teaching AI Agents to Work Autonomously (Without Burning Your Budget)

 Formula Workflows: Declarative Multi-Step Autonomy

-So far, we've talked about a single autonomous task: run Ralph Loop until the job is done.
-But real work rarely fits in a single prompt.
-What if you want to express complex workflows -- Plan, Implement, Test, Review -- as a coherent pipeline?
+So far this is one autonomous task: run Ralph Loop until done.
+But real work rarely fits in a single prompt -- you want to express Plan, Implement, Test, Review as a coherent pipeline.
+That's what Formula Workflows do.

 A Formula is a YAML-defined multi-step pipeline.
-Each step is its own Claude iteration, but they execute as a single unified run sharing a git worktree.
-The first step creates the run and worktree.
-Subsequent steps resume with a fresh Claude session -- new context, clean slate -- but they're all working on the same codebase.
+Each step is its own Claude iteration, but they execute as a single run sharing a git worktree.
+The first step creates the run and worktree; later steps resume with a fresh Claude session -- new context, clean slate -- all working on the same codebase.

 name: feature